 This class, by far our most popular, takes you through the steps to become a more productive fly-fisher.
 You start with a two-hour, in-shop session on tackle, knots, rigging, and essentials needed to catch trout on Western streams like the Deschutes.
 The following Saturday or Sunday – your choice – you will meet your guides in Maupin on the banks of the Deschutes River to start your on-river class.
 During this eight hours you will learn where the fish live and dine in a stream.
 You’ll learn to effectively present a fly, take samples of insect life, select specific flies, use those flies, safely navigate the river, and play and land fish.

-This class is held every month of the year (except December).
+This class is held February through November.
 Call or e-mail us for the current schedule.
 Some equipment is available.

 Cost: $175.00 / $90.00 deposit required at time of enrollment.